Vietnamese Civil War of 1789–1802: Background

-From the 16th to 18 century, the Vietnamese realm of Dai Viet after had been loomed by a series of civil wars and social unrest, was effectively partitioned into two semi-autonomous entities, Đàng Ngoài and Đàng Trong, ruled by the rivalry Trinh and Nguyen Phuc families on behalf of the Le Duy dynasty.
+From the 16th to 18th century, the Vietnamese realm of Dai Viet after had been loomed by a series of civil wars and social unrest, was effectively partitioned into two semi-autonomous entities, Đàng Ngoài and Đàng Trong, ruled by the rivalry Trinh and Nguyen Phuc families on behalf of the Le Duy dynasty.
 The Tayson rebellion led by three Tayson brothers Nguyen Nhac, Nguyen Hue and Nguyen Lu broke out at the Nguyen-controlling town of An Khe in 1771 eventually became a massive blow and brought the three ruling families to a comma.
 A Nguyen Prince who was the only one who survived a Tây Sơn massacre in 1777, Nguyen Phuc Anh, was able to escape to Siam with assistance from Pierre Pigneau de Behaine, a prominent French Catholic bishop.
 Nguyen Nhac established himself as a monarch in 1778.
 In 1781 Nguyen Anh returned and attacked Nguyen Nhac with six Portuguese mercenary galleons, but was defeated and was forced to depart to Siam.
 The Siamese king Rama I showed his clemency to restore Nguyen Anh as he allied with the Nguyen prince and married Nguyen Anh's niece.
-In January 1785 the Siamese and Nguyen loyalists again were annihilated by Tayson fleet while were trying to retake Saigon, this time was Nguyen Hue commanding the Tây Sơn.
+In January 1785 the Siamese and Nguyen loyalists again were annihilated by Tayson fleet while they were trying to retake Saigon, this time was Nguyen Hue commanding the Tây Sơn.
 In 1786, after having destroyed the Trinh family in the north and brought the Le Duy dynasty behind their heels, the Tayson brothers divided the kingdom into three parts: north to Nguyen Hue, central to Nhac and south to Lữ.
 Two years later Nguyen Phuc Anh and his comrade Pigneau de Behaine, had signed the alliance treaty of Versailles with French monarch Louis XVI in November 1787, and then returned to Bangkok in 1788, then reached Saigon with 14 French officers, 360 soldiers, and 125 sailors.
 Cochinchinese (southern Vietnam) landlords, aristocracy class, and Chinese merchants, immediately revolted and joined the Nguyen loyalists.
 They were able to force the Tayson king of Saigon, Nguyễn Lữ, to flee to the north.
 The Nguyen Prince sought to establish his rule over the Mekong Delta, strengthen his military and prepare new campaigns against the Taysons.
 He dispensed the peasants lands, exchanging rice for weapons, and recruited mercenaries from his allies in India, Thailand, Cambodia, Java, to the Philippines.
 At the same time, Tayson senior leader Nguyen Hue, now known as Quang Trung, has just liquidated a Chinese intervention in northern Vietnam, consolidated Taysons control over Tonkin and upper Cochinchina (encompass modern-day North and Central Vietnam).